Ragnaorok/SkillsMC/README.md

 - Combines an Iron Axe and Flint & Steel to create the Blast Axe.
 - Hit a monster while sprinting for a powerful strike.

-### Souls System (Unimplemented at the moment)
+### Souls System (Planned Feature)
-- Kill certain mobs for a chance to obtain souls.
+- This feature is currently in development and will be available in future updates.
-- Souls can be used to improve or unlock new skills
+- Planned functionality: Kill certain mobs for a chance to obtain souls.
+Souls can be used to improve or unlock new skills.

 ## Commands
 - `/souls` admin command to modify soul count